-1.2 bigideas: broadsheet The Ok Tedi mine
+The Ok Tedi mine

-The Ok Tedi copper and gold mine is located at the headwaters of the Ok Tedi River, a tributary of the Fly River, in Papua New Guinea.
-During mining operations large amounts of chemicals are used to separate the precious minerals from other rocks.
-These chemicals, along with the residue of rocks and ore (known as tailings), need to be disposed of.
-In order to do this, the mine owners (BHP) built a dam known as the tailings dam.
+The Ok Tedi copper and gold mine is located on the Ok Tedi River in Papua New Guinea.
+During mining operations large amounts of chemicals are used to separate the precious gold and copper minerals from other rocks.
+These chemicals, along with ground up rocks and ore (known as tailings), need to be disposed of.
+In order to do this, the mine owners (BHP Billiton) built a dam known as the tailings dam.
 The tailings dam allowed heavy metals and solid waste from the mine to settle.
 Cleaner water would then be released into the river system.

 Unfortunately, an earthquake in 1984 collapsed the tailings dam.
-BHP argued it was too expensive to rebuild it.
+BHP Billiton argued it was too expensive to rebuild it.

-Since 1984 the mine has discharged 70 million tonnes of tailings into the river system each year.
-Chemicals from these tailings destroyed wildlife, particularly fish, in the river, and the materials dumped into the river changed a deep and slow river into a shallow river with rapids.
+Since 1984, the mine has discharged 70 million tonnes of tailings into the river system each year.
+Chemicals from these tailings destroyed wildlife in the river, particularly fish.
+The materials dumped into the river also changed a deep and slow river into a shallow river with rapids.
 Transport up and down the river became more difficult.
-The change in the river bed led to frequent floods that spread contaminated mud onto 1300 square kilometres of farms by the Fly River.
+The change in the river bed led to frequent floods that spread contaminated mud onto 1300 square kilometres of farms along the Ok Tedi River.
 The discharge from the Ok Tedi mine caused great harm to the 50 000 Indigenous people who live in the 120 villages downstream of the mine.
 Millions of dollars in compensation was paid to those affected by the misuse of the river system.

-Source 1.29 Ok Tedi mine
+Source 1 Ok Tedi mine in Papua New Guinea

-Source 1.30 Satellite image of Ok Tedi mine, 5 June 1990
+Source 2 Satellite image of Ok Tedi mine, 5 June 1990

-Source 1.31 Satellite image of Ok Tedi mine, 26 May 2004
+Source 3 Satellite image of Ok Tedi mine, 26 May 2004